pyrustic/asyncpal/README.md

 The fix for this issue involved stopping the use of atexit hooks and instead relying on an [internal threading atexit hook](https://bugs.python.org/issue37266#msg362960).
 Asyncpal does not use the daemon flag either.
 Instead of relying on some internal Python function that might disappear without warning, it implements its own workaround.
 This workaround involves a single thread for the entire program, started by `asyncpal.pool.GlobalShutdown`, whose job is to join the main thread and, once joined, run the shutdown handlers registered by the pools.

 > Feel free to open an issue to criticize this workaround or to suggest a better idea.

+## The peculiar case of remote exceptions
+An exception raised in a worker of a `ProcessPool` must go through a multiprocessing queue to reach the pool instance.
+To be placed in a multiprocessor queue, a Python object must be **picklable**, that is, it must be possible to [serialize](https://en.wikipedia.org/wiki/Serialization) it with Python's [pickle](https://docs.python.org/3/library/pickle.html) mechanism.

+An exception instance typically contains a traceback object that is not picklable and thus nullified by the `pickle` mechanism.
+Python's `concurrent.futures` and `multiprocessing.pool.Pool` use a hack that stringifies traceback to move it from the worker process to the main pool process.

+Although this hack is interesting and useful for debugging a `ProcessPool`, it does not preserve the chain of exceptions because the `pickling` process not only nullifies the `__traceback__` attribute of the exception object, but also the `__cause__` and `__context__` attributes.

+Asyncpal also stringifies the traceback, as it is a simpler solution than recreating the traceback object in the main process.
+Additionally, Asyncpal replicates the exception chain, so the programmer can navigate through the `__cause__` and `__context__` attributes of a remote exception.

+> The `get_remote_traceback` function is exposed to quickly extract the traceback string of a remote exception.

 # Application programming interface
 > This section describes the API and refers to the API reference for more details.